 He spends the afternoon building – the house he inherited made the better for those that would visit.
 Lights to lead the way, mulled cider to warm and welcome, and treats for any who asked.
 The winter would be hard but he would make sure his people would have a reason for hope, for fun, and for community, before retreating to their dens.
 Soon, ghosts, monsters, and characters of all sorts would come by his door, his sword would be ready at his side.
 And when the young heroes and princesses arrived, he would bow to those greater than he.

-I’m excited to be able to introduce some of the main cast of The Laoche Chronicles!
+I’m excited to introduce some of the main cast of The Laoche Chronicles!
 I put up polls on my tumblr and IG earlier this week, and you all chose “modern drabbles” for the Halloween Special post, so I hope you enjoyed these!
 I wanted each of them to be exactly 100 words and a story-accurate snapshot into these character’s personalities while sticking to the spooky theme, which was a really fun challenge since I’m not very used to writing short fiction.
 What do you think?
 Which character’s piece was your favorite, and which do you want to learn more about?
 Let me know in the comments, and have a very Happy Halloween! 🙂